 Lead-acid batteries are recyclable.
 Return discarded batteries to distributor, manufacturer or lead smelter for recycling.
 For neutralized spills, put any residue in acid-resistant containers with absorbent material such as sand.
 Dispose in accordance with local, state and federal regulations for acid and lead compounds.
 Contact local or state environmental authorized people for the disposal information.
 Vehicle Identification Numbers

 Record the vehicle identification numbers in the spaces provided below.
-These identification numbers is required when ordering parts from the dealer or manufacturer.
+These identification numbers is required when ordering parts from CUSHMAN.

-Vehicle Model Number: Frame PIN:
+Vehicle Model Number:

 REPAIR AND PARTS MANUALS